Compatibility in Multiparameter Quantum Metrology: Conclusions

 We have presented a complete analysis of the compatibility problem in multiparameter quantum metrology, pointing out three main obstacles to estimating parameters simultaneously with the same accuracy as in the separate scenario.
 We have provided several examples which illustrate how these obstructions come into force, as well as being interesting in their own right.

 We would like to stress, however, that multiparameter metrology is not all about trying to avoid an overwhelming array of pitfalls.
-In this paper we have taken the specific approach in which we were asking for a multiparameter protocol to meet the performance of the separate scheme where each of the parameters is estimated independently with the highest possible precision possible.
+In this paper we have taken the specific approach in which we were asking for a multiparameter protocol to meet the performance of the separate schemes where each of the parameters is estimated independently with the highest possible precision possible.
 Clearly, even if a multiparameter scheme cannot meet this condition, it does not mean that there is no advantage in estimating multiple parameters simultaneously.
-In a $p$-parameter estimation problem, the separate scheme that we have used as a reference consumes $p$ times as much resources as the simultaneous scheme.
-Therefore, in general there will be an advantage coming from simultaneous estimation even if the compatibility conditions are not satisfied.
+In general, there will be an advantage coming from simultaneous estimation even if the compatibility conditions are not satisfied.
 This has indeed been the line of research of many other papers dealing with multiparameter metrology.
 From this point of view, one can view this paper as providing a systematic view on the situation when multiparameter estimation manifests its maximal advantage over separate schemes by meeting their performance while consuming a factor of $p$ fewer resources.

 It is also interesting to comment on the issue of sequential vs. parallel schemes in quantum metrology in the multiparameter case.
 It is known that in decoherence-free single unitary parameter estimation a scheme where unitaries act sequentially on a single probe provides the same maximal QFI as the parallel scheme where one allows arbitrary input entangled state of $N$ particles to be sent through $N$ parallel unitaries \cite{GioMac} and only the presence of decoherence makes the schemes inequivalent \cite{Demkowicz2014}.
 We have shown that using two-qubit entangled input states allows one to optimally estimate two rotation angles around perpendicular axes with precision equal to that which could be obtained in the separate scheme.
 Clearly, this could not be achieved by acting sequentially with two unitaries on a single qubit as in this case we have proven that the compatibility condition cannot be satisfied when two parameters are to be estimated.
 This breaks the equivalence between entangled and sequential unitary parameter estimation in the multiparameter case.